-In Resolution 28/11, the Human Rights Council requested the Special Rapporteur to continue to study human rights obligations relating to the environment and to identify good practices in the use of such obligations, but also to “promote and report on the realization of human rights obligations relating to the enjoyment of a safe, clean, healthy and sustainable environment,” to disseminate his findings by “continuing to give particular emphasis to practical solutions with regard to their implementation,” and to “work on identifying challenges and obstacles to the full realization” of such obligations.
+In Resolution 28/11, the Human Rights Council (HRC) requested the Special Rapporteur to continue to study human rights obligations relating to the environment, and to identify good practices in the use of such obligations, as well as challenges and obstacles.

-The report is addressed to the entire range of actors that could implement human rights norms in relation to the environment.
+The report (A/HRC/31/53) addresses the entire range of actors that could implement human rights norms in relation to the environment.
 Proposals are organized in categories corresponding to the actors that would carry them out, including: (a) the Human Rights Council and other intergovernmental organizations; (b) regional human rights bodies and other regional organizations; (c) national governments; (d) non-State actors, including civil society organizations; and (e) the Special Rapporteur himself.

 Though not exhaustive, the implementation methods listed in the report cover a wide range of possible approaches, including:

 - better dissemination of information about the human rights norms relating to the environment to strengthen knowledge;

 - capacity-building for civic society and for governments;